postsharp/Metalama.Documentation/conceptual/fabrics/fabrics-validation.md

 ## Using validation API

 We have a vision for validation using fabrics, but it is not implemented yet.
-However, you can implemented it yourself for your own projects.
+However, you can implement it yourself for your own projects.

 That vision is to create a validation API that would be exposed as extension methods of the _amender_ parameter.
 For instance, if we have an `INamespaceAmender`, we could create an extension method `MakeNamespaceInternal(this INamespaceAmender)` that would forbid the use of internal members of this namespace to be used out of this namespace.